banga87/banga87/README.md

 - Hi, I’m Angus McDonald
 - I'm a back-end developer with experience in Python/Django
 - I'm self-taught and have recently completed a project building the back-end to an ecommerce website.
-- I'm currently working on building a simple booking app to help friends of mine more easily manage thier holiday homes.
+- I'm currently working on building a tool to help friends of mine more easily manage thier holiday homes.
 I.e. which loved one is staying at the property, when and for how long. <a href= https://github.com/banga87/OurLittleCottage>REPO HERE</a>
 - I'll be building the back-end first and plan on learning HTML, CSS and Javascript to build a beautiful and extremely easy to use front-end.
 - I'm based in Sydney, Australia and am available for work.
 - Get in contact with me via email - angusroymcdonald@gmail.com